sikopet/blog/posts/linux-performance-analysis.md

 * on a multi-core system - if number of cores = load average, all cores have just enough to do all the time

-If your load average is high and your system still responds well, don't panic: The system just has a lot of processes sharing the CPU.
+If your load average is high and your system still responds well, don't panic.
+The system just has a lot of processes sharing the CPU.

 The system load average is an excellent metric to track as part of a system baseline.
 If you know your system’s load average on a normal day and it is in that same range on a bad day, this is a hint that you should look elsewhere (such as the network) for performance problems.
 A load average above the expected norm suggests that you should look at the processes running on the system itself.